G-shiy/G-shiy/README.md

 <p>• 🔭 Currently at a tech startup, building the backend for a SaaS platform used by frontend teams, solving system design challenges and standardizing software patterns to make their lives easier.</p>

-<p>• ⚡ Outside of work, I enjoy tackling coding challenges, exploring new tools and frameworks, and diving into software architecture, performance optimization, and backend best practices.</p>
+<p>• ⚡ Outside of work, I enjoy a good cup of coffee to fuel my day, reading books on economics, philosophy, theology, and programming , exploring new tools and frameworks, diving into software architecture, and continuously improving my skills in backend best practices.</p>

 <p>• 🌱 Always learning!
 I'm constantly experimenting with new backend technologies, sharpening my skills in Go, Java, SQL/NoSQL, and applying them to personal projects.</p>